2nd Grade Curriculum

 Composition

 To be able to express oneself in written form is an important skill.
 At Geneva, second graders continue to learn the art of letter formation and develop a mastery of manuscript D’Nealian penmanship.
 Once letter formation becomes more automatic, students are able to turn their focus toward communicating through the construction of beautiful and effective sentences.
 Students enjoy Susan Wise Bauer’s Writing with Ease curriculum where they are exposed to classical compositions that serve as models for the young writers.
-Students’ imaginations are piqued as they hear excerpts from classic literature and then have the opportunity to narrate and summarize these passages in their own words.
+Excerpts from classic literature pique students’ imaginations, and then students have the opportunity to narrate and summarize these passages in their own words.
 Becoming proficient in these skills allows students to identify key components of a passage while also finding their own voices in their compositions.
 Through copywork and dictation of sentences, students study the artistry of a well-crafted sentence and learn applicable grammar and punctuation skills.
 Studying classic authors who are masters at composition allows students to develop excellent writing skills at an early age.
-They learn to listen to properly spoken language and are taught proper grammar skills using First Language Lessons for the Well-Trained Mind (Jessie Wise).
 Students apply their knowledge to utilize correct grammar, capitalization, and punctuation.
 Additionally, teachers use Shurley Grammar to augment students’ understanding and application of the grammar rules they learn in class.
 As children model their work after that of the experts, they joyfully and confidently engage in age-appropriate written expression.

 Literature

-The books selected for second grade’s study of literature captivate students’ imaginations and present them with themes of friendship, community, and perseverance.
+The books selected for second grade literature studies captivate students’ imaginations and present them with themes of friendship, community, and perseverance.
 Students begin the year listening to the clever rhyming works of Chris Van Dusen.
-Students gain an appreciation for the outdoor adventures of Magee and Dee, and much delight and laughter are heard throughout the second grade halls during the shared reading of Van Dusen’s books.
+Students gain an appreciation for the outdoor adventures of Magee and Dee, and their delight and laughter can be heard throughout the second grade halls during the shared reading of Van Dusen’s books.
 Next, students journey through the wilderness with Sarah Noble as they listen to The Courage of Sarah Noble by Alice Dalgliesh.
 Students are reminded of the woodland adventures of the characters they’ve read about as they take their own romp through the woods, culminating in a canoe trip at Wekiva Springs.
 In Winnie-the-Pooh, students delight in the wit and charm of A. A. Milne’s novel while enjoying and celebrating the different personalities of the characters.
 Just like each class of students, the characters work together, encourage one another in weaknesses, and celebrate the strengths of each individual.
 Rehearsing and performing a play about Winnie-the-Pooh teaches many lessons about friendship as students make a lifelong connection with this beautiful classic.
 Reading The Velveteen Rabbit engages students’ imaginations about the power of love to transform.
 Students reflect upon how Christ’s love has transformed their lives, and they delight in sewing their own stuffed velveteen rabbits to remember this work of literature.
-As students read about the newly forming family in Sarah, Plain and Tall, they find themselves admiring and identifying with the characters while also developing an appreciation for the art of storytelling.
-Imagining life on a farm becomes reality as students have the opportunity to enjoy a visit to Red Gate Farm Academy during this literature unit.
+As students read the beloved story of Rikki-Tikki-Tavi, they find themselves admiring and identifying with the characters while also developing an appreciation for the art of storytelling.
+Students ponder good versus evil as they witness the courage and resilience of the brave mongoose who defends his adoptive family from venomous cobras.
+The prospect of encountering real-life counterparts to the story’s antagonists—the cobras Nag and Nagaina—fills the students with a mix of excitement and wonder.
+As a culmination of a unit on biographies, the students shine a spotlight on John James Audubon, the renowned ornithologist, by reading the book The Boy Who Drew Birds: A Story of John James Audubon.
+Their imaginations take flight alongside Audubon’s vivid descriptions of birds in their natural habitats, beautifully illustrated with intricate detail.
+Students visit the Audubon Center for Birds of Prey, where they marvel at the sight of eagles, hawks, and falcons.
+They relate their experience back to God’s creation and also the importance of birds of prey to the Egyptians.
+The students’ understanding of Audubon’s work deepens as they go birding and observe birds on their own.
 Second graders end the year reading about the life of King Tut in Tut’s Mummy, Lost and Found as they prepare for the culminating event Egypt Day.
 Through the beauty of these well-told stories, students delight in reading and teachers continue to cultivate the love of stories in their second graders.

 Library Science

 Second grade library class acquaints the students with both classic stories and newer titles with an emphasis on Caldecott Award–winning books.
-Students are encouraged to discuss story elements and different art mediums.
-They are introduced to library concepts and the different types of books found in libraries.
+Students are encouraged to discuss story elements and different art mediums, and they learn library concepts and the different types of books found in libraries.

 Mathematics

 In second grade math, the goals are for students to develop a strong number sense and to demonstrate a growing understanding of why basic algorithms work rather than the act of simple memorization.
 While experimenting with numbers and math concepts through hands-on activities, the aim is for students to find joy in realizing that God has created a world full of mathematical patterns and relationships.
 The Singapore approach found in the think!Mathematics curriculum supports this goal.
-Concepts are first presented concretely through manipulatives, then explored using pictures and drawings, and finally represented by abstract number sentences.
+Students first engage with concepts concretely through manipulatives, then explore them using pictures and drawings, and finally encounter and use abstract number sentences.
 Math is taught in context, and students appreciate the story that is connected to the beauty of mathematics.
 Students also enjoy hands-on games and activities, such as playing Trees and Tunnels to practice counting by tens, practicing with real coins during the unit on money, and performing exercises with rulers and scales to find the lengths and masses of different objects.
-Through an experience called The Amazing Math Adventure, the students engage in a real-world experience with math concepts, which opens their eyes to the ways math skills are both a delightful and necessary part of everyday life.
+Through an experience called The Amazing Math Adventure, the students engage in real-world opportunities with math concepts, which opens their eyes to the ways math skills are both a delightful and necessary part of everyday life.

 Bible